Thomas Haider Early Assurance Program

 Written Section Character Counts & Guidelines

-The deadline to apply for admittance to the incoming class of 2019 is April 2, 2018 at 12 noon This includes application, official transcripts, letters of recommendation, and MCAT scores (if taken).
+The deadline to apply for admittance to the incoming class of 2028 is March 30, 2023 at 12 noon PST.
+This includes the application and all supporting application materials such as unofficial transcripts, letters of recommendation, a photo, and MCAT scores (if taken).

 Qualifying applicants will be invited to participate in the interview process, which are conducted in May.
 This includes both the Multiple Mini Interview (MMI) format and a short one-on-one interview.